1994 Rizal's 1st congressional district special election: Campaign

 A seventh candidate, Joey Mendoza from Binangonan, withdrew and supported Sumulong.
 The special election was seen as a proxy war between Sumulong and Duavit on who the masses support between President Ramos and Vice President Estrada.
 The Silvestre and Duavit camps allege that Sumulong, when he was a congressman, hardly produced anything that benefitted Rizal.
 Sanchez had to fight off efforts of disallowing his maternal name "Sanchez" from being used, securing a Supreme Court temporary restraining order allowing him to include that on the ballot.

 The Commission on Elections instructed candidates to remove illegally-posted campaign materials or be disqualified.

+Sumulong's campaign leader pointed out the Ramos administration and congressional support gave the edge to his candidate.
+A Duavit ally said that a strong grassroots support for Duavit, including Vice President Estrada, Governor Ynares, and the five vice mayors of the towns in the district, plus the support of the Laban ng Demokratikong Pilipino and People's Reform Party, will hand them the victory.
+Ousted representative Sanchez personally campaigned for his nephew, and said that they are banking on the support of the Liberal Party and the youth to provide them with the upset.

 Result

+On election day, the COMELEC observed the low turnout, with Duavit leading in the early returns.
+Duavit said that the Iglesia ni Cristo committed 15,000 to 20,000 votes to him, which was described as a big factor in Duavit's early lead.
+While the votes were being counted on election night, a power outage occurred in Antipolo, and later that night in Binangonan and Angono.
+The National Power Corporation and Meralco denied that there were scheduled power outages in the area on that day.
+Reports of "flying voters" (voters voting outside of their registered places) abounded.
+An incident involving 2nd district representative Ding Tanjuatco and several armed civilians arriving at a school being used as a polling station was described as "suspicious" by the COMELEC.

-Duavit won over former representative Francisco Sumulong by 21,034 votes.
-The low turnout of 37% was blamed on Rizal's traffic problems, and the inability of employees and students to cast their votes when they reside outside the district during the workweek/school week.
+A day after, the COMELEC proclaimed Duavit as the winner, over former representative Francisco Sumulong by 21,034 votes.
+The low turnout of 37% was blamed on Rizal's traffic problems, and the inability of employees and students to cast their votes when they reside outside the district during weekdays.
+Duavit topped in Antipolo, a known Sumulong stronghold, and in Cainta and Taytay.
+Silvestre won in Angono.
+Sumulong also conceded to Duavit.